oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 To use a constructor that is not the default no args constructor then you need to use the @Inject annotation on the constructor to use.
 Then you have to get the arguments for it.

-Fortunately for us Helidon can get values to use for a constructor form the configuration, using the `@ConfigProperty` annotation on a constructors arguments
+Fortunately for us Helidon can get values to use for a constructor from the configuration, using the `@ConfigProperty` annotation on a constructors arguments

 </p>